 There are plenty of places where you can work on your personal fitness.
 Places such as Power Yoga + Pilates + Fitness, Kintsugi Yoga, and KILO CLUB provide great fitness options.

-For elderly residents or those with extenuating health issues, there are multiple assisted living facilities in Las Vegas, including Avamere at Cheyenne, Aegis Living Las Vegas, Oakley Assisted Living, and Silver Sky at Deer Springs Assisted Living.
+For elderly residents or those with extenuating health issues, there are multiple assisted living facilities in Las Vegas.
+For instance, the Avamere at Cheyenne, Aegis Living Las Vegas, Oakley Assisted Living, and Silver Sky at Deer Springs Assisted Living.

 For pet lovers, there are several vet and kennel options in and around Las Vegas.
 These include Boca Park Animal Hospital, Pet Health Animal Hospital, and Just Like Home Doggie Hotel and Grooming.